mpay24/mpay24-php/README.md

 ```

 If you want to have a more flexible approach you can create a configuration object.
-Here you can either handover the Parameters like you do it with the MPAY24 Object
+Here you can either handover the parameters like you do it with the MPAY24 Object
-and/or you use the methods coming with the Configuration Object
+and/or you use the methods coming with the configuration object

 ```php
 require_once("../bootstrap.php");